LeeviMalin/Coding_projects/README.md

 Repository for preserving, accessing and showcasing my coding projects.

-All code is found in projects folder.
+All code and plots are found in projects folder.

-Example plots from my bachelors thesis are in example plots folder.
+Example plots from my bachelors thesis are in projects/Example_plots folder.